KGCW: Nexstar ownership

 Grant Broadcasting announced the sale of its stations for $87.5 million to Nexstar Broadcasting Group in November 2013.
 It was the second acquisition by Nexstar involving a Quad Cities-market television station in six weeks; in September, Nexstar had announced the acquisition of WHBF-TV in Rock Island, Illinois.
-The Grant purchase closed in December 2014, along with the acquisition of KLJB by Marshall Broadcasting Group under a deal in which Nexstar continued to provide services via a shared services agreement; Nexstar could own WHBF-TV with KGCW outright but not with KLJB because it was one of the top four-rated stations in the market.
+The Grant purchase closed in December 2014, along with the acquisition of KLJB by Marshall Broadcasting Group under a deal in which Nexstar continued to provide services via a shared services agreement; Nexstar could own WHBF-TV with KGCW outright but not with KLJB, which was one of the top four-rated stations in the market.
 In May 2015, KGCW's Quad Cities simulcast—still needed to serve some viewers who could not receive a strong signal from Seaton—moved from a subchannel of KLJB to a subchannel of WHBF-TV as a consequence of the ownership change, a move that had been anticipated for months.
 Another effect was that KLJB and KGCW could no longer share syndicated programming.

 In 2020, KGCW moved its transmitter to a new tower at Orion, from where other Quad Cities stations are broadcast.
+This coincided with the repack from the 2016 United States wireless spectrum auction, which moved the station to channel 21.
 As a result, the WHBF-TV subchannel simulcast was discontinued.

-Technical information
+Technical information and subchannels

-Subchannels
+ATSC 3.0 lighthouse

-The station's digital signal is multiplexed:
+The station began ATSC 3.0 broadcasting on December 19, 2024.

 Analog-to-digital conversion

-KGCW was the only Quad Cities-market station to cease analog broadcasts on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
+KGCW was the only Quad Cities-market station to cease analog broadcasts on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 41, using virtual channel 26.